kafkalainen/roger-skyline-1/README.md

 - To test that rules work for the firewall, you can delete them by using sudo ufw numbered. sudo ufw numbered sudo ufw delete <number>
-- To test that firewall works, you can try to access 192.168.56.2 with your browser, it should show apache2 page.
+- To test that firewall works, you can try to access 192.168.56.2 with your browser, it should show apache2 page, but when you remove the port 80 from the list, it will no longer work.
 [ ] You have to set a DOS (Denial Of Service Attack) protection on your open ports of your VM.
 - I installed fail2ban after running comparison between ssh-guard and fail2ban. sudo apt-get install fail2ban
 - We can check status of the service: systemctl status fail2ban fail2ban-client status

-- fail2ban configuration is split across two files:
-	/etc/fail2ban/fail2ban.conf
-	/etc/fail2ban/jail.conf
-- We are going to set sshd settings through jail.local file, since jail.conf is overwritten when updated. sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local systemctl status fail2ban
+- We are going to set sshd settings through jail.d folder by adding a local file, since jail.conf is overwritten when updated. fail2ban is configured so, that it will first do the conf file and the local settings will override ones that have been set by conf.
 - You cannot start fail2ban, if you have settings in jail.local that try to control a program that you do not have. systemctl restart fail2ban
 - You can ban an IP with following command: